ledlaux/pd-rainwind-synth/README.md

 ##  Sound Engine

-The core synthesizer is based on an original [patch](https://youtu.be/ZXwk8sDts0Y) by Simple Trax and Taavi Viikman, adapted for WebAssembly compilation.
+The core synthesis is based on an original [patch](https://youtu.be/ZXwk8sDts0Y) by Simple Trax and Taavi Viikman, adapted for hvcc.

 - Built in **Pure Data**
 - Compiled using **Plugdata Compile Mode**